rugveddarwhekar/TipCalculator/README.md

 # TipCalculator

-An Android application written in Kotlin to calculate tip at restaurant along with the ability to calculate amount if spliting with others.
+An Android application is written in Kotlin to calculate tips at restaurants and calculate the amount if splitting with others.

 ## Screenshot